CrosserK/HPV_subtyping/README.md

 5. Sort bamfiles with samtools sort
 6. Mark duplicates with picard tools
 7. Index bam with samtools index
-8. (In progress...)
-Call variants with GATK HaplotypeCaller
+8. Call variants with GATK HaplotypeCaller
 9. (In progress...)
 Filter variants with GATK VariantRecalibrator in SNP mode + ApplyRecalibration
 10. (In progress...)
 Filter variants again but this time with GATK VariantRecalibrator in indel mode + ApplyRecalibration
 11. (In progress...)
 Remove filtered variants from vcf with GATK SelectVariants --excludeFiltered